 Toshiba UL21 (50UL2163DBC) review: picture quality

 With a display resolution of 3840 x 2160p, you’ll be able to show content in 4K UHD.
-Not every TV show or movie will let you make use of that but those that do look great.
+HD and SD video will be upscaled, though the TV absolutely looks its best with 4K material.

 To improve the viewing experience, the TV features both Dolby Vision and HDR10 support which enhances the picture with brighter whites and better contrast between light and dark areas, as well as TRU Micro Dimming and TRU Resolution technologies to improve detail and upscale the on-screen content.